lockss/lockss.github.io/ojs-setup-instructions.md

 Configuring OJS v3.X.X content for LOCKSS/CLOCKSS preservation:

-If your version of OJS v3.x.x is before 3.1.2 you will need to either:
+If your version of OJS v3.X.X is before 3.1.2 you will need to either:

-A. upgrade to 3.1.2 or higher; or
+* upgrade to 3.1.2 or higher; or
-B. apply a patch before you can successfully enable CLOCKSS &/or LOCKSS preservation.
+* apply a patch before you can successfully enable CLOCKSS &/or LOCKSS preservation.

-The information we have is that the most recent commit of the fix can be found here: https://github.com/pkp/ojs/pull/2215/commits/22f1d220.And the 3.1.2 GitHub milestone and its progress here: https://github.com/pkp/pkp-lib/milestone/32.
+The information we have is that the most recent commit of the fix can be found at https://github.com/pkp/ojs/pull/2215/commits/22f1d220.
+The 3.1.2 GitHub milestone and its progress is at https://github.com/pkp/pkp-lib/milestone/32.

 To enable preservation: